Login to myESAIC Membership

 To compare propofol-TIVA versus sevoflurane in regards to:

-• Days at Home at 30 days
+• Days at Home for 30 days

 • Overall Survival